openNDS/openNDS/docs/source/debug.rst

 Firewall Cleanup
 ****************

- When stopped, NoDogSplash deletes its iptables rules, attempting to leave the router's firewall in its original state.
-If not (for example, if NoDogSplash crashes instead of exiting cleanly) subsequently starting and stopping NoDogSplash should remove its rules.
+ When stopped, openNDS deletes its iptables rules, attempting to leave the router's firewall in its original state.
+If not (for example, if openNDS crashes instead of exiting cleanly) subsequently starting and stopping openNDS should remove its rules.

- On OpenWrt, restarting the firewall will overwrite NoDogSplash's iptables rules, so when the firewall is restarted it will automatically restart NoDogSplash if it is running.
+ On OpenWrt, restarting the firewall will overwrite openNDS's iptables rules, so when the firewall is restarted it will automatically restart openNDS if it is running.

 Packet Marking
 **************

- NoDogSplash operates by marking packets.
+ openNDS operates by marking packets.
 Many packages, such as mwan3 and SQM scripts, also mark packets.

- By default, NoDogSplash marks its packets in such a way that conflicts are unlikely to occur but the masks used by NoDogSplash can be changed if necessary in the configuration file.
+ By default, openNDS marks its packets in such a way that conflicts are unlikely to occur but the masks used by openNDS can be changed if necessary in the configuration file.

 IPtables Conflicts
 ******************